salesforcecli/plugin-packaging/messages/package_convert.md

 # key

-installation key for key-protected package (either --installationkey or --installationkeybypass is required)
+installation key for key-protected package (either --installation-key or --installation-key-bypass is required)

 # key-long

 Installation key for creating the key-protected package.
-Either an --installationkey value or the --installationkeybypass flag is required.
+Either an --installation-key value or the --installation-key-bypass flag is required.

 # key-bypass

-bypass the installation key requirement (either --installationkey or --installationkeybypass is required)
+bypass the installation key requirement (either --installation-key or --installation-key-bypass is required)

 # key-bypass-long

 Bypasses the installation key requirement.
 If you bypass this requirement, anyone can install your package.
-Either an --installationkey value or the --installationkeybypass flag is required.
+Either an --installation-key value or the --installation-key-bypass flag is required.

 # definition-file